Accessibility Statement for Lincoln.gov.uk

 PDFs and documents you download to access any of our services should also be accessible.
 However, we know that some of our existing documents aren’t.

 For example, some of them:

 - Are missing alternate text

 This mostly applies to our PDFs and other documents published before 23 September 2018, audio and video content and archived parts of our site.
 These types of documents are exempt from the regulations, so we don’t currently have any plans to make them accessible.

-Some PDF's published after 23rd September 2018 are currently inaccessible.
-We are auditing all documents (including PDF's, Word documents and Excel files).
-To achieve this task, we are using automated website scanning tools and working with council staff to improve document accessibility across lincoln.gov.uk.
+Some PDF's published after 23rd September 2018 are currently not accessible.
+We cotntinue to audit all documents uploaded to our website (including PDF's, Word Documents and Excel files).
+To achieve this task, we are using automated website scanning tools and working directly with council staff to improve document accessibility across lincoln.gov.uk.

-We are currently using an online auditing tool called Silktide to identify and review any inaccessible documents.
+We are currently using a web based auditing tool, Silktide, to help us identify and review any inaccessible documents.

-Following review, a joint decision with staff will be made to:
+Following review, a joint decision with Council staff will be made to:

 - Reformat the content into accessible PDF's

 - Create new HTML website pages or online forms